 Mulberry Leaf and Chrysanthemum Formula

-Very similar to Yin Chiao San, Sang Ju Yin is considered superior for cough, as it adds Mulberry Leaf to the original Yin Chiao formula.
+Very similar to Yin Qiao San, Sang Ju Yin is considered superior for cough, as it adds Mulberry Leaf and Chrysanthemum Flower to the original Yin Chiao formula.
 Though Yin Chiao is considered better at releasing the exterior and clearing Wind-Heat.

 History of Sang Ju Yin